Orelbenr/cryptopals-writeups/Set6_RSA_and_DSA/README.md

 Note that the verifier isn't checking all the padding!

-Consequently, there is the possibility that instead of hundreds of ffh bytes, we only have a few, which means there could be lot of possible numbers that could produce a valid-looking signature.
+Consequently, there is the possibility that instead of hundreds of ffh bytes, we only have a few, which means there could be a lot of possible numbers that could produce a valid-looking signature.

-So, in order to forge a signature for a message m, we need to find a number that when cubed:
+So, to forge a signature for a message m, we need to find a number that when cubed:
 - doesn't wrap the modulus (thus bypassing the key entirely)
-- produces a block that start with "00h 01h ffh ...
+- produces a block that starts with "00h 01h ffh ...
 00h ASN.1 HASH".

-One possible approche for finding such a number:
+One possible approach for finding such a number:

-Formating the message block we want to forge, leaving sufficient trailing zeros at the end to fill with garbage, then taking the cube-root of that block (The cube root is implemented using binary search for large integers):
+Formating the message block we want to forge, leaving sufficient trailing zeros at the end to fill with garbage, then taking the cube root of that block (The cube root is implemented using binary search for large integers):

 ```python
 def forge_sig(msg: bytes, sig_len: int):